Digital-Analog Quantum Simulations Using The Cross-Resonance Effect: Many-body compilation

 In order to get a better insight on the performance of the DA computation of the two-dimensional $XY$ model, we need to compare the Trotter error of both digital and DA approaches.
 This error is proportional to the commutator of $\left[H _I,H_{II} \right]$ given in Eq.~\ref{eq:DATrottercommutator} in the DA case.
 In the purely digital case, the commutator we need to compute is $\left[H_{xx},H_{yy} \right]$, where $H_{xx}$ contains all $xx$ qubit interactions and $H_{yy}$ all the $yy$ interactions.
 Independent of the order in which the gates are implemented, the digital error is bounded by

 where the final factor arises from a product of the factor of two for the $N^2$ vertical and horizontal edges, a factor of $6$ counting all the non-commuting $yy$ neighbors of each $xx$ interaction, and a final factor of two arising from the Pauli commutation relations.
-This result shows the DA protocol improves the Trotter error bound by a constant factor.

-In order to determine the tightness of the above bounds, we numerically compute the commutators {\em within} a unit cell as a tighter error bound.
-In the DA lattice we have an 8-interaction unit cell (see Fig.~\ref{fig2}) in which we numerically find that the commutator norm is $|| \left[H _I^{u.c.},H_{II}^{u.c.} \right]|| = 15.44$.
-On the other hand, the unit cell for the digital case involves two interactions, one vertical and one horizontal, and the resulting commutator is $|| \left[H_{xx}^{u.c.},H_{yy}^{u.c.} \right]|| = 8.49$.
-Hence, an $N\times N$ lattice can be tiled entirely with $\frac{N^2}{4}$ DA unit cells or with $N^2$ digital unit cells.
-It then follows that the ratio of the Trotter errors between the digital and the DA realizations of the two-dimensional $XY$ model is

-One could tighten this bound by continuing to numerically analyze the commutator errors for larger lattice tilings, extrapolating to the thermodynamic limit, but we expect the constant factor improvement to remain.
+Alternatively, by analyzing the forms of Eqs.~\ref{eq:A} and \ref{eq:B} we note that the $A$ and $B$ components of the commutator can be identified with free Fermions hopping along the diagonal loops of the two-dimensional lattice as defined by the blue arrows in Fig.~\ref{fig5}.
+Next we Jordan-Wigner transform to a majorana representation, take periodic boundary conditions, and Fourier transform along the loops.
+As a result, the spectral norm of $A$ and $B$ is tightened from $\mathcal{O}(NJ)^2 \rightarrow \mathcal{O}(J)^2$ which removes the extensive factor.
+This tighter bound is proved in Appendix~\ref{app:norm}.
+Likewise we may use similar techniques to decompose the Digital commutator of Eq.~\ref{eq:DD_comm} into a sum of three times as many free fermion Hamiltonians.
+The resulting ratio of purely digital to digital-analog commutator norms is still a factor of three.
+In either case, the DA protocol improves the Trotter error bound by a constant factor of three.
+This constant factor speedup can be used to extend the simulation time by the same factor.